Water Use Restrictions

 Residential Car and Boat Washing

-Hose must be equipped with a shut-off nozzle.
+Hoses must be equipped with an automatic shut-off nozzle.

 Outdoor Surfaces and Power Washing

-Tip: Every year, residents should consider filling up pools and hot tubs before the restrictions start on May 1.
+There are no restrictions.
+Tip: Fill up pools and hot tubs before the restrictions start on May 1.
 Cover them when they are not used to prevent evaporation and to keep it clean.

 Drinking Water Conservation Plan